Andrew Selby: Professional boxing career

 Selby picked up another win on 7 October 2017 against Maximino Flores.
 The fight was characterized by both fighters showboating and Selby standing still for certain periods, which allowed Flores to hit him.
 Both fighters landed significant punches but were unable to hurt each other.
 As the fight went on, Selby's better technique and sharper work allowed him to outbox Flores and win a unanimous decision (119-109, 117-111, 117-112).

 After a year-long layoff, Selbt returned to the ring with a dominant second round TKO win over Adam Yahaya.
 Selby unloaded a barrage of shots on his opponent near the end of the second round, which prompted the referee to end the fight with 12 seconds left to go in the round.

 In his next fight, Selby traveled to Mexico to face Julio Cesar Martinez, in a WBC eliminator, with the winner facing WBC flyweight champion Charlie Edwards.
 Selby was ranked #1 by the WBC, as well as #8 by the WBO and #9 by the IBF, while Martinez was ranked #2 by the WBC.
 In the fifth round, Selby reached in to throw a straight right, but was met with two uppercuts and a left hook which sent Selby straight to the canvas.
 Selby wasn't able to beat the count and Martinez was awarded the victory.

 On 15 November 2019, Selby vacated the British flyweight title.
+He announced his retirement from professional boxing in June 2020.

+Bare-knuckle boxing

+In June 2026, Selby signed a multi-fight deal with BKB Bare Knuckle Boxing.